Mazurkas, Op. 41 (Chopin): Structure

 The order here is the order in the first German edition.
-The first French and English editions placed the C-sharp minor mazurka last rather than first.
+The first French and English editions placed the C♯ minor mazurka last rather than first.

-Mazurka in C# minor, Op.
+Mazurka in C♯ minor, Op.
 41, No. 1

-Description

-The first mazurka is in C-sharp minor and has a time signature of 3/4.
+The first mazurka is in C♯ minor and has a time signature of 3/4.
 It also has the tempo marking: Maestoso.

-The Mazurka in C-sharp minor should really have a subtitle: in the Phrygian mode for this is the special quality of its main theme and the crowning climax at the end.
-How Chopin incorporates the mode into the piece is fascinating: The mazurka starts with an outlining of the Phrygian scale as a solo right hand melody, only then repeating it with harmonization and then subjecting it to harmonic development in E major.
-Various episodes introduce new key areas, all very clearly marked off from one another, many developing the dotted rhythm idea from the main theme.
-The big dominant build-up to the climax is quite awe-inspiring both in its length (14 bars) and its ubiquitous use of dotted rhythms.
-In the 13 bar coda Chopin takes us back to C sharp minor and we enjoy the minor scale without the characteristic flattened supertonic of the Phrygian mode.
+The Mazurka in C♯ minor opens in the Phrygian mode by outlining the scale as a solo right hand melody with repetition as the left hand enters, followed by harmonic development in E major and a climactic resolution in C♯ major.
+Various distinct episodes introduce new key areas, many developing the dotted rhythm idea from the main theme.

 Mazurka in E minor, Op.
 41, No. 2

-Description

-The second mazurka is in E minor and has a time signature of 3/4.
-It also has the tempo marking: Andantino.
+The second mazurka is in E minor and has a time signature of 3/4, marked Andantino.
+The middle trio contains a repeated D♯ in the right hand.

 Mazurka in B major, Op.
 41, No. 3

-Description

-The third Mazurka is in B major and has a time signature of 3/4.
-It also has the tempo marking: Animato.
+The third Mazurka is in B major and has a time signature of 3/4, marked Animato.

-Mazurka in A-flat major, Op.
+Mazurka in A♭ major, Op.
 41, No. 4

-Description

-The final mazurka in the set is in A-flat major and has a time signature of 3/4.
-It also has the tempo marking: Allegretto.
+The final mazurka in the set is in A♭ major and has a time signature of 3/4, marked Allegretto.